ibm-cloud-docs/vpc/block_storage_is_create.md

 Run the following command to create a {{site.data.keyword.block_storage_is_short}} volume.
 Provide a volume name, profile name, and the name of the availability zone in your region.
 For more information about {{site.data.keyword.block_storage_is_short}} profiles, see [Profiles](/docs/vpc?topic=vpc-block-storage-profiles).
 Extra options are shown in brackets.

 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter.
 Volume names must be unique across the entire VPC infrastructure.
-For example, if you create two volumes with the same name in the same account and region, a "volume name duplicate" error is triggered.
+For example, if you create two volumes with the same name in the same account and region, a `volume name duplicate` error is triggered.
 {: important}

 ```sh